Reallife101/-CSC-307-Team-Euclid/README.md

-# Team Euclid - "PolyCards"(TBD)
+# Team Euclid - "Poly Cards"(TBD)

-For Cal Poly Students to develop efficient study strategies who can reliably study difficult course material.
+For Cal Poly Students to develop effective study strategies and easier learn difficult course material.
 The “Poly Cards” is an online website that supplies specific class-related flashcards.
-Unlike Quizlet, our product does not require permissions and account access the class specific cards at Cal Poly.
+Unlike Quizlet, our product does not require permissions and account access to the class specific cards for Cal Poly students.

 ## Developed by